Lisette Verea: Personal life

 Verea married first in 1946, to textile manufacturer Erhart Ruegg; he died in 1950.
 One of Erhart's children from a previous marriage was Buddhologist David Seyfort Ruegg.
 Verea's second marriage was in 1954 to Olympic gold-medalist tennis player Francis Hunter.

 In 1964, she, her sister Bella, and a maid were the victims of a home-invasion robbery at the Hunters' estate in Southampton, Long Island.
-Verea died on her 89th birthday in New York City.
+Verea died in New York City on August 27, 2003, her 89th birthday.